Laura Mantecón Arteaga

-Laura Fernández de Arteaga y Mantecón-Pacheco (1845 – December 14, 1900) was First Lady of Mexico and also the first Mexican woman to seek to get legally divorced.
+La mejor clase 6A (1845 – December 14, 1900) was First Lady of Mexico and also the first Mexican woman to seek to get legally divorced.
 She was married to General Manuel González Flores, who served as President of Mexico from 1880 to 1884, and separated from him in 1878, while he was still President.

 Born into a wealthy family in Oaxaca, Mantecón was well-educated.
 She married González, a widower, in 1860, and they had two sons, Manuel and Fernando.
 Her husband was known for his dissolute lifestyle, frequently visiting brothels.
 Throughout their marriage, Mantecón endured physical and financial abuse.
 Moreover, González had numerous extramarital affairs, fathering several children whom he later acknowledged.

 In 1885, Mantecón filed for what would be the first divorce case in Mexico at the second chamber of the civil court.
 Although she personally drafted all documents presented to the court, she was represented by Juan Cordero.

 She went on to establish a school, a guest house, studied homeopathy abroad, became a seamstress, and opened a women's clothing store.
 However, her husband continued to harass her and sabotage her ventures.
 Neither relatives nor friends offered her any assistance, and she spent her final days in solitude, estranged from her children, and living in poverty.